* Economy Minister Gabriel says no alternative to sanctions

 “We can’t behave as if we’re just a community of economic interests, because we’re a political union and have to do what we can to ensure peace on this continent,” said Gabriel, who is also economy minister and head of the Social Democrats (SPD).

 Germany, the EU’s largest economy, has extensive trade ties with Russia but Chancellor Angela Merkel became a firm advocate of the tougher measures against Moscow after the downing of an airliner last month over an area of eastern Ukraine controlled by the rebels.
 All 298 people on board the plane were killed.

-Gabriel said in the interview, which is to be aired in full on Sunday evening, that economic setbacks as a result of the Ukraine crisis were unavoidable.
+Gabriel said in the interview that economic setbacks as a result of the Ukraine crisis were unavoidable.

 “There would be much, much greater negative consequences if Europe did not act ...
 Where war and peace are at stake, economic policies can’t be the main concern,” said Gabriel, who has chaired recent cabinet meetings while Merkel is on holiday.

 “We’re going to have disadvantages in Europe, but not doing anything would be much worse.
 That would mean it’s possible to play with fire in Europe, and you could invade a neighbour or support civil wars next door ...
 Doing nothing is not something we can do.”